General Powers of Attorney

 A health care power of attorney covers all health care matters, not just near death situations and permanent unconsciousness.
 It is possible to add to the statutory health care power of attorney additional specific provisions similar to what are often found in guardianships orders.
 Although it should not be necessary to do so, it may be advisable to add additional powers to the statutory health care power of attorney to help ensure that the mental, emotional and physical health concerns of the disabled person are properly addressed and treated.

-Finally, it is possible to add to a health care power of attorney a provision saying that if a person is incapacitated but objects to medical treatment such as medications, the power of attorney Agent may still authorize the treatment under RSA 137-J:5, IV.
+It is also possible to add to a health care power of attorney a provision saying that if a person is incapacitated but objects to medical treatment such as medications, the power of attorney Agent may still authorize the treatment under RSA 137-J:5, IV.

 Sometimes guardianship is the only alternative available when there has been no chance during a period of capacity to grant powers of attorney.
 The Probate Court does provide supervision of guardians which can be very helpful, and the New Hampshire Probate Courts are efficient and understanding.
-But guardianship court proceedings can, by their very nature, be time consuming, expensive, adversarial and emotionally stressful for family members, although they may be much less stressful than Involuntary Emergency Admission (IEA) proceedings if done in advance of a mental illness crisis.
-It is always difficult, however, for family members to testify in Court about a disabled loved one's specific functional limitations, and then to be cross-examined about such sensitive family matters.
-It is more expensive and emotionally trying to the family to petition for guardianship, than it is to utilize powers of attorney given, without the necessity of Court proceedings, prior to the disability arising, if that is possible.
+But guardianship proceedings can, by their very nature, be time consuming and potentially adversarial and emotionally stressful for family members, although they may be much less stressful than Involuntary Emergency Admission (IEA) proceedings if done in advance of a mental illness crisis.
+It is usually difficult, however, for family members to testify in Court about a disabled loved one's specific functional limitations, and then to be cross-examined.
+In the event a person has capacity to sign powers of attorney, then it is possible to utilize powers of attorney given, without the necessity of Court proceedings, prior to the disability arising, if that is possible.
 Financial and Health Care Powers of Attorney are less restrictive alternatives to guardianship and IEA proceedings.

 Even if the disability arose before powers of attorney could be granted, there are situations where a disabled person has periods of capacity during which documents can be understood and signed.
 Many disabilities have up and down periods.